 Skip to main content

-During the validation phase, Watry Design worked closely with Turner and the Airport to solve phasing challenges for this progressive design-build project.
-As an existing roadway passes through the footprint for the new facility, a new road needed to be constructed before the existing could be demolished.
-This combined with other construction logistics for the Terminal 1 replacement meant that only the western half of the site would be available for construction.
+The 5-level Terminal 1 Parking Plaza spans two million square feet.
+As an existing roadway passes through the footprint for the new facility, a new road needed to be constructed before the existing one could be demolished.
+This combined with other construction logistics for the Terminal 1 replacement meant that only the western half of the site was available for construction.
+Therefore, the Plaza was designed to be delivered in two phases.
+Phase 1, which consisted of 2,836 stalls, was designed to be a fully functioning facility that did not depend on features, systems, or elements of Phase 2.
+An additional 2,398 stalls opened with Phase 2 in preparation for the grand opening of the Terminal 1 facility.

 Project Details